Good health habits can allow you to avoid illness and improve your quality of life. The following steps will help you feel better and live better.

 Obesity can be caused by eating too much and eating unhealthy foods.
 Lack of exercise also plays a part.
 Family history may be a risk for some people as well.

-A balanced diet is important to good health.
+Having a balanced diet is important to being in good health.

 - Choose foods that are low in saturated and trans fat, and low in cholesterol.